swaralipaygude/DP-Sequence-Alignment/README.md

 Hence, the length of the first and the second string will be 2<sup>𝑗</sup> * 𝑙𝑒𝑛(𝑠<sub>1</sub>) and 2<sup>k</sup> * 𝑙𝑒𝑛(𝑠<sub>2</sub>)

 <h3> OUTPUT </h3>

-The sample outputs are given named output1.txt, output2.txt, etc.
+The sample outputs are given in the SampleTestCases folder, named output1.txt, output2.txt, etc.

 The output to the program is a text file containing the following information: <br/>
 1. Cost of the alignment (Integer) <br/>